 Medical Recommendations: It is strongly encouraged that the complainant seek medical assistance in cases of sexual assault or misconduct.
-Maryland regulations provide that the Sexual Assault Forensic Examination (SAFE) be performed free of charge if seen within 120 hours of the alleged offense.
+According to Maryland regulations, Sexual Assault Forensic Examination (SAFE) available free of charge within 15 days of the alleged offense.
+It is recommended the complainant have an exam within 120 hours of the incident as evidence can only be collected through a SAFE during this time.

-- O Public Safety can provide transportation to Mercy Hospital located on 300 St. Paul Street, Baltimore, Maryland in the Emergency Department at 410-332-9477, which is designated as the city's sexual assault and domestic violence treatment center.
+Public Safety can provide transportation to Mercy Hospital located on 300 St. Paul Street, Baltimore, Maryland in the Emergency Department at 410-332-9477, which is designated as the city's sexual assault and domestic violence treatment center.
 Mercy has trained nurses who perform the SAFE program and will provide victim services, including treatment of injuries and steps to address concerns of pregnancy and/or sexually transmitted disease.
-An on-call University staff member may also accompany and assist a student at the hospital. - It is recommended that the complainant not take a shower or wash or discard clothing they were wearing at the time of the assault.
-All clothing (including underwear) should be put into a paper bag and brought to the hospital. - O A complainant does not have to decide whether or not to file criminal charges before obtaining a forensic exam.
+An on-call University staff member may also accompany and assist a student at the hospital.

+- It is recommended that the complainant not take a shower or wash or discard clothing they were wearing at the time of the assault.
+All clothing (including underwear) should be put into a paper bag and brought to the hospital. - A complainant does not have to decide whether to file criminal charges before obtaining a forensic exam.
 The exam is free, and the evidence will be kept in a secured locker indefinitely.
 There is no statute of limitations on filing a criminal complaint in Baltimore City.
 If they wish to remain anonymous, they can have the exam listed as a Jane Doe/John Doe for confidentiality.
-Having a forensic exam is an important step to preserve evidence for a criminal offense if criminal charges are filed. - o While the SAFE program is not available at the Student Health Center, students may schedule appointments by calling 410-617-5055 and meet with a healthcare provider in the office is located in Seton Court 02A, and all appointments are private and confidential.
+Having a forensic exam is an important step to preserve evidence for a criminal offense if criminal charges are filed. - While the SAFE program is not available at the Student Health Center, students may schedule appointments for health-related concerns by calling 410-617-5055 and meet with a healthcare provider in the office.
+The office is in Seton Court 02A, and all appointments are private and confidential.